Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/sardine/names.md

 Be careful!
 There are a few hidden rules for names:
 - Names can be one letter long but some letters are already taken.
 - Names cannot begin with a number.
-- Names can't contain any special symbol.
+- Names can't contain any special symbol like `_` or `^`.

 ## Sample association

 In the context of audio samples, appending a number to a sample using the association operator (`:`) will complete that name and refer to the `nth` sample in the folder you are designating by the name.
+For a synthesizer, the behavior is a little different.
+It will pitch the synth in semitones.

 ```python
 dada:0 # first sound in the dada folder
 dada:1 # second sound in the dada folder
 ```

-**Note:** the name can be infinitely high.
+**Note:** when indexing on sample names, the number can be infinitely high.
 It does not matter.
-The number will simply loop around and only select a valid sample number!
+The indexing will simply loop around and select a valid sample number!

 ## Synthesizer name and numbers